Colorado Medical Malpractice Laws and Statute of Limitations

 Colorado's Certificate of Review Requirement in Medical Malpractice Cases

-In an attempt to weed out medical malpractice lawsuits that don't have valid legal grounds or are just plain frivolous, many states require injured patients to provide some kind of supporting proof when they file a lawsuit or soon thereafter.
-Colorado's version of this type of requirement is a "certificate of review."
+Many states require injured patients to provide some kind of supporting proof when they file a lawsuit, or soon thereafter.
+Colorado's version of this requirement is called a "certificate of review."

 Within 60 days after you've served a medical malpractice complaint on a defendant, your attorney must sign and file a certificate of review that declares both of the following: